tianbo137/baihuqian.github.io/_posts/MachineLearningFoundations/2020-10-22-Feasibility of Learning.md

 Then, with probability at least $$1-\delta$$, the difference between the empirical mean $$ \frac{1}{n} \sum Z_i $$ and the true mean $$\mathbb{E}[Z]$$ is at most $$\epsilon$$.

+To understand this second form, we can think of setting two “slop” param-
+eters:
+* The “accuracy” $$\epsilon$$ says how far we are willing to allow the empirical mean to be from the true mean.
+* The “confidence” $$\delta$$ says what probability we are willing to allow of “failure”.
+(That is, a deviation larger than $$\epsilon$$)

+If we choose these two parameters, the second form of the above inequality quantifies how much it will “cost” in terms of samples.

 When applied to the important special case of identically distributed Bernoulli random variables $$X_i$$ with sample mean $$\nu$$, the above inequality specialize to

 $$